vseryakov/alpinejs-app/README.md

    - `Component` - optional base component constructor, it will be registered as app.{Type}Component, like AlpineComponent, KoComponent,... to easy create custom components

-  The reason for plugins is that while this is designed for Alpine.js, the idea originated by using Knockout.js with this system, the plugin can be found at [app.ko.js](https://github.com/vseryakov/backendjs/blob/master/web/js/app.ko.js).
+  The reason for plugins is that while this is designed for Alpine.js, the idea originated by using Knockout.js with this system, the plugin can be found at [app.ko.js](https://github.com/vseryakov/backendjs/blob/c97ca152dfd55a3841d07b54701e9d2b8620c516/web/js/app.ko.js).

+  There is a simple plugin in `examples/simple.js` to show how to use it without any rendering engine with vanillla HTML, not very useful though.

 ## Author